Expectancy violations theory: Electronic mail

 is defined as hostile and aggressive interactions via text-based CMC.

 One form of expectancy violation in email is the length of time between the sending of the initial email and the receiver's reply.
 Communicator reward valence plays a large part in how expectancy violations are handled in email communications.
-In computer-mediated communication, people have expectations to others’ online behaviors based on individual identity.
+In computer-mediated communication, people have expectations to others' online behaviors based on individual identity.
 In online contexts, violations are not simply assessed as positive or negative.
 Some violations are ambiguous such as e-mail response latency.
-In 2017, Nicholls and Rice stated that “when deviation is ambiguous, the communicator’s reward value will mediate the perceptions of the deviation.”
+In 2017, Nicholls and Rice stated that "when deviation is ambiguous, the communicator's reward value will mediate the perceptions of the deviation."

 Chronemic studies on email have shown that in organizations, responder status played a large part in how individuals reacted to various lapses in response to the previously sent email.
 Long pauses between responses for high-status responders produced positive expectancy violation valence and long pauses from low-status responders produced a negative expectancy violation valence.
 However, in the case of job interviews, long pauses between email for high-status candidates reflected negatively on their reviews.
 Expectations for email recipients to respond within a normative time limit illustrate the medium's capacity for expectancy violations to occur.

 Academic environment

+Permzadian and Shen assessed in 2024 that predictive validity of expectancy violation is not an accurate representation of a child's academic performance.
+It does, however, have a strong relationship with course grades and cognitive ability.